 The New Atlantic Order

 The financial collapse of 2008 and the subsequent global economic downturn have left American prestige badly damaged.
-For years its free trade rhetoric dominated debate within fora like the World Trade Organization and urged second-rate powers to privatize and reduce tariffs.
+For years its free-trade rhetoric dominated debate within fora like the World Trade Organization and urged second-rate powers to privatize and reduce tariffs.
 Whatever its political course, American economic leadership seemed unchallenged.
 It was the era of the Washington Consensus.

-Today, the US economy lies in shambles and eight years of George W. Bush have obliterated a great amount of the international leverage and respect that the country could previously count on.
+Today, the American economy lies in shambles and eight years of George W. Bush have obliterated a great amount of the international leverage and respect that the country could previously count on.
 American management of globalization is contested as is American predominance on the world stage.
 Rising powers as Brazil, China and India and old world players as Europe and Russia all demand a place in the Obama Administration’s “multilateral” game.

 Serious attempts are made in that direction.
 The G20 is a fine example of what Henry Kissinger called for last January in “The chance for a new world order“: “creating an international political regulatory system with the same reach as that of the economic world.”
 A promise that the United Nations has never been able to fulfill, the G20 now revives by shaping the political and financial framework of the future.